 Knowledge equips us.
 We do not seek knowledge for the sake of knowledge.
 I think I'll go to church tonight.
 Why?
-So I can get smarter.
+I can get smarter.
+That is not enough.
 Knowledge must be applied.
 One can have knowledge and be dumb.
-I remember a 5th year aeronautical engineering student at WSU who had never learned to drive.
+I remember a 5th year aeronautical engineering student at Wichita State University who had never learned to drive.
 Grace and peace come from knowledge.

 To moral excellence we are to add knowledge.
-This is in the spiritual realm.
+This knowledge exists in the spiritual realm.
 This is not physical knowledge.
-This is not an admonition to go back to school, continue our education.
+This is not an admonition to go back to school, to continue our education.
 This is spiritual knowledge.
 Phil.
-4:8, as we saturate our minds with spiritual knowledge, we mature, grow into Christ.
+4:8 suggests that as we saturate our minds with spiritual knowledge, we mature, grow into Christ.
 Our goal is that the pages of our Bible might become dirty so that our lives might be clean.
 I remind you again of Phil.
 3:10.
 In the introduction to Peter's second letter, grace and peace come from knowledge.
 This is productive knowledge.
 The same truth is reflected in 1:9-11.
 Knowledge is productive when remembered and applied.

 III.
 Some seek pseudo-knowledge, 2:1-3; 3:3-7

 In reading 2 Peter, I often think of the desire to increase knowledge, knowledge toward, in the direction of, toward an object.
-This is the first definition we gave in the introduction.
+This is the first definition I mentioned.

 In 2 Peter, I can also apply the definition of full knowledge.
-This is the idea of the master's degree.
+This understanding of knowledge communicates the idea behind a master's degree.
 A bachelor originally was an apprentice, ready to study under the master.
 After studying under the master, one could master the trade, the art, the information.
 This is our call to master a certain subject, the second definition mentioned above.
 Christians are called to become masters, not remaining amateurs or apprentices.

-Peter is using here a word common the lips of pagans, giving new fulness to its meaning.
-The Greeks defined sophia, wisdom, as knowledge of things both human and define.
-Greeks sought after God and after that knowledge in two main ways.
+Peter is using a word common the lips of pagans, but giving new fullness to its meaning.
+The Greeks defined sophia, wisdom, as knowledge of things both human and divine.
+Wisdom was not depth but breadth.

-This is especially interesting against the background of the false teachers of whom Peter speaks.
-They are seeking a pseudo-knowledge, perhaps philosophic, perhaps a popularized version, or an experiential or mystical version, but certainly not the personal knowledge Jesus comes to make possible.
+Application time.
+Consider the false teachers of whom Peter speaks.
+They are seeking pseudo-knowledge, perhaps philosophic, perhaps a popularized version, or an experiential or mystical version, but certainly not the personal knowledge Jesus came to make possible.